Santa Pudenziana: List of Chapels

 The statue of Saint Pudentiana (c.
 1650) in a niche is by Claude Adam.
 The sisters’ well stands just outside the Caetani chapel in the left aisle, which is said to contain the relics of 3,000 early martyrs, many of which were brought here and hidden by Pudentiana and Praxedes.
 This is marked by a square porphyry slab in the floor.

 Following the decline of popular piety ushered by the ecclesiastical reforms of the Second Vatican Council in 1969, the names of Pudentiana and her sister Praxedes were removed from the General Roman Calendar.

 Titular church

 Detail of a mosaic depiction of Saint Pudentiana of the apse.

 The shrine notably serves as a titular church of a cardinal.
-Pope Francis on 28 June 2018 assigned this illustrious title to the Archbishop of Osaka, Cardinal Thomas Aquino Manyo Maeda.
+Pope Francis assigned this illustrious title to the Archbishop of Osaka, Cardinal Thomas Aquino Manyo Maeda on 28 June 2018.

 One of the former Cardinal-Priests of this basilica was Cardinal Luciano Bonaparte, the great—nephew of the former Emperor of France, Napoleon Bonaparte.